||Senior Cloud Solutions Architect

 LSST is a large aperture, wide-field, ground-based facility designed to survey the entire southern sky down to faint magnitudes in six optical colors every few nights.
-As such it will enable a broad array of diverse scientific investigations ranging from
+As such it will enable a broad array of diverse and creative scientific investigations

-studies of moving objects in the solar system to constraining the structure and evolution of the universe as a whole.
-Through an ambitious Education and Public Outreach (EPO) program, non-specialists will access LSST data products to actively engage in science
+ranging from studies of moving objects in the solar system to constraining the structure and evolution of the universe as a whole.
+Through a visionary Education and Public Outreach (EPO) program, non-specialists will interact with astronomical data in new

 Formal construction of this world-leading survey facility began in August of 2014 as a joint project of the National Science Foundation and the Department of Energy, resulting in the anticipated onset of science operations in late 2022.
 During the ongoing

 construction phase, funding has been allocated for the design, development, and evaluation of LSST EPO infrastructure, tools, and educational materials to be delivered with the LSST Observatory in preparation for full EPO operations in 2022.